bhardwajNihal/keypr/README.md

 - So, these are about some security related stuffs that I explored in course of making this project.

     => no need for update routes.
-    *Most users don’t update passwords or card details, passwords and in here, the secret phrases, it's better delete and readd with fresh info, atleast what I think.
+    *Most users don’t update passwords or card details, passwords and in here, the secret phrases, it's better delete and readadd with fresh info, atleast what I think.
      |**remaining routes:
      |   ii. delete
      |       - cards✅
      |       - password✅
      |       - seed phrases.✅
+     |
+     |* Routes to get the infos from the db
+     |  i. /preview - for partial details, in the list of added items
+     |      - /cards✅
+     |      - /passwords✅
+     |      - /secret-phrases✅
+     |  ii. /details - for detailed info for the added item, only to be shown once pin is validated
+     |      - /card/:id
+     |      - /password/:id
+     |      - /secret-phrase/:id

-        # testing routes
+        # testing routes ✅

 // frontend
-    1. Card
+        i. react hook form form validation for :
+            - card✅
+            - password✅
+            - phrase✅
-        i. adding details using react hook form ii. displaying partial details in the details section iii. when clicked, displaying popup for entering pin iv. once pin is validated, showing full card details.
+        ii. displaying partial details in the details section iii. when clicked, displaying popup for entering pin iv. once pin is validated, showing full card details.
         v. adding copy,delete,update options.

+    # Finally
+        -Reset pin functionality,
+        - email setup >> nodemailer >> random hash is generated >> stored in db >> sent to the email
+        - route to send email
+            - 1st session is validated >> custom reset-token validated
+            - after all the validation >> the pin is finally reset.